chadhietala/raf-measure/README.md

 # rAF Measure

-A utility to performantly to event scroll and resize handlers in the browser using requestAnimationFrame.
+A utility to performantly event scroll and resize events using requestAnimationFrame.
 This utility also allows you know when a registered element has entered the viewport.

 ## Usage